soosgjr/Reckless-Amputator/readme.md

 The mod was developed for version 2.0.202.104 of Caves of Qud.

+## Development

+The included project file expects the `Assembly-CSharp.dll` from your Caves of Qud installation to be copied to the `Source` folder during development in order to enable IntelliSense support in Visual Studio.

 ## Credits

 The axe and blood splatter icons used for the logo were made by Freehold Games.